Geographic Distribution and Habitat

 The bald uakari’s conspicuously short tail is unlike other local primates.
 Measuring around 5 inches (15 cm), the non-prehensile tail is impractical for forest life.
 Instead, bald uakaris rely on their long arms, legs, fingers, and toes to travel through the trees.

 Bald uakaris are covered in long fur all over, except their distinguishable bald face.
 Coat colors range in shades of blonde, orange, brown, or red.
 There are four recognized subspecies of bald uakari that are distinguished by their coat colors.
 The subspecies with the blonde, pale coat is Cacajao calvus calvus, or the white bald-headed uakari; the red bald-headed uakari, Cacajao calvus rubicundus, has a red coat; the subspecies with a reddish-gold coat and a black tail is called the red uakai, Cacajao calvus ucayalii; and, finally, Novaes’ bald-headed uakari, Cacajao calvus novasei, is the most orange of the subspecies.

-Bald uakaris are both herbivores and frugivores, and their exact diet varies depending on the time of year.
+Bald uakaris are both herbivores (plant-eaters) and frugivores (fruit-eaters), and their exact diet varies depending on the time of year.

 During the dry season (August through November), their diet consists of fallen leaves and fruits, seeds, and roots.
 When flooding occurs during the rainy season (December through May), water levels become too high on the ground, forcing the bald uakaris to move up to the tree canopy, where they can find nourishment from fruits and leaves.
 Their strong jaws and developed fangs help them to bite through foods with hard exteriors, like thick fruit skins, unripened fruits, and Brazil nuts.